9 Quickly re-arranging data with pivots

 Time: 15 minutes.

-Using the same workflow we’ve been doing throughout this course, convert the code we just wrote above into a function.
+Using the same workflow we’ve been doing throughout this workshop, convert the code we just wrote above into a function.

 - Name the function